 Ideally, anyone getting into a photography business has a strong background in the medium.
 But rapidly improving technology has allowed amateurs to enter the fold.
 And there are plenty of areas of photography that many trained photography professionals despise.
 Family portraits, weddings, engagements, etc. are some of the most common types of photography for newcomers to jump into.

 Still, you certainly need to have a knack for it to get started.
 It takes a lot of practice and, typically, some expensive equipment.
 Think about a need that your community has and go from there.

-There are so many third-party sites that now serve as platforms for homemade goods.
+There are so many third-party sites (not just Amazon!) that now serve as platforms for homemade goods.
 Entrepreneurs of all ages, selling a variety of different products have found success in reaching a far larger audience than their local farmers’ market provides.

 Soap, candles, salsas, pies, calendars, prints, clocks, jewelry, and bags are just a handful of the items that thousands of people have found massive success selling online.